cloudogu/k8s-dogu-operator/docs/operations/dogu_export_mode_en.md

 To migrate a multinode CES instance, the data of all Dogus must be copied from the source instance to the target instance.
 To minimize downtime during the migration, the data should be copied while the source instance is still in operation.
-The “Export mode” of a Dogus makes the data volume of the Dogus available for migration via an “Exporter” sidecar container.
+The “Export mode” of a Dogu makes its data volume available for migration via an “Exporter” sidecar container.

 ## Activating the export mode